 Host: Code Blue Nurses and Education London.

 I have been involved with Kayak Diving since 2001.
-I bought an Ocean Kayak Drifter which was advertised as a dive kayak at the time although I notice Ocean Kayaks have dropped the ‘dive’ in exchange for ‘fishing’.
+I bought an Ocean Kayak Drifter which was advertised as a dive kayak at the time, although I notice Ocean Kayaks have dropped the ‘dive’ in exchange for ‘fishing’.
 After buying the kayak and getting some practice with it I managed to find a good website by Mark Theobald – http://www.kayakdiving.com/.

-If you are interested in kayak diving,
+If you are interested in kayak diving, we can now offer the SDI kayak diving course.

 Trying to combine keeping fit with our interest in the sea two of us have taken up 'Wild Swimming'.